ASR-project/Multilingual-PR/README.md

 ### Evaluation

-- [ ] Evaluate the model on a custom test link
+- [ ] Evaluate the model on test custom test set built at the step 1